Introduction

 For the same reason, some viewers struggle to enter the film, while children may have accessed it more immediately.
 Where part of the adult audience rejects the work because of its visible artificiality, children spontaneously accept the rules of the game.
 They do not experience it as rupture, but as a natural component of storytelling.
 This difference in reception suggests that Hook does not demand naïve credulity, but openness to imagination.
 Those who reject the convention see the wires; those who accept it see the magic.
 In a certain way, just as Peter’s regression allows for his redemption, the film calls for a form of regression that enables each viewer to appreciate the work not with a child’s eye, but with the capacity for wonder that a child possesses, without lapsing into naivety.

-The Banning family embodies the different states of perception and immersion one can experience in relation to a work, whether a play or a film:
+The Banning family embodies the different states of perception and immersion one can experience in relation to a fiction work, whether a play or a film:

 • Maggie: total immersion.
 She plays a role within the story; she embodies Wendy.
 She is the pure and active link to fiction.